-A: No, the clinical sites will do an intake of transcripts, required documents, and modules (i.e., HIPAA, Bloodborne pathogens, etc.). to verify that students meet their organization's criteria.
+A: No, the clinical sites will do an intake interview to review students' transcripts, required documents, and modules (i.e., HIPAA, Bloodborne pathogens, etc.). to verify that students meet their organization's criteria.

 Q: What are the required documents needed by the clinical sites?